Theodor Kalide

-Returning to Berlin from his only trip to Italy in 1846, Kalide performed the group of an "bacchante on a panther".
+Returning to Berlin from his only trip to Italy in 1846, Kalide performed the group of bacchante on a panther".
 This first verifiable work in marble by his hand, the execution of which was made possible by Franz von Winckler, is generally regarded as his main work.
 During the devastation of the National Gallery in World War II, the marble group was severely damaged and is preserved only as a torso.
-Also Kalide's monument for Franz von Winckler in Katowice is destroyed.
+Also, Kalide's monument for Franz von Winckler in Katowice is destroyed.

 For Königshütte the sculptor modelled the statue for the memorial of the minister Friedrich Wilhelm von Reden in miner's uniform.
 The Friedrich Wilhelm von Reden monument with the bronze cast statue was erected in 1853 on the mine site (demolished in 1945).
 From then on, the sculptor, who worked in Berlin, participated in monument competitions with designs for statues and equestrian statues.

 Kalides late work includes the group of a "boy with a goat in battle" (lost) and a second marble statue, the "Madonna of Miechowice" for the "Kreuzkirche", a church in Miechowice near Bytom.

 Kalide, who worked in his own sculptor's studio in Berlin (Unter den Linden, corner of Pariser Platz), died in 1863 of a stroke in Gliwice and was buried there at the cemetery.
 His tomb in Gliwice was reconstructed in 2005.

 In Chorzów a street is named after Kalide (the "Kalidestraße" in Gliwice after his brother).